A comparison between geostatistical and machine learning models for spatio-temporal prediction of PM2.5 data: Conclusions and Discussion

 Looking ahead, future studies could explore the integration of more diverse data sources, including real-time traffic and industrial emissions data, to further contextualize the spatiotemporal dynamics of air pollution.
 Additionally, advancing algorithmic approaches to more effectively process large-scale environmental data could provide deeper insights into the complex interactions affecting air quality.
 Such advancements will not only improve predictive accuracy but also enhance our understanding of the environmental and anthropogenic factors driving PM$_{2.5}$ variability, supporting more targeted and effective air quality management strategies.
+When combined with probabilistic modeling frameworks that provide uncertainty quantification, the integration of richer environmental covariates and large-scale data streams would further enhance model interpretability and decision relevance for air-quality management.